-In the annals of India’s struggle for independence, the Kheda Satyagraha shines as a beacon of hope and resilience.
-This nonviolent protest, led by Mahatma Gandhi in 1918, showcased the potency of civil resistance in the face of oppressive colonial policies.
-The movement centered in the Kheda district of Gujarat not only relieve the burden of unjust taxation but also sowed the seeds of a larger freedom struggle.
+In the annals of India’s struggle for Independence, the Kheda Satyagraha shines as a beacon of hope and resilience.
+Initially began by Mohanlal Pandya, a local leader who put forward the pleas of the farmers who rebelled.
+Later this non-violent protest led by Mahatma Gandhi on the 22nd of March 1918, showcased the potency of civil resistance in the face of oppressive British colonial policies.
+The movement centred in the Kheda district of Gujarat ended on the 5th of June, 1918 though it not only relieved the burden of unjust taxation but also sowed the seeds of a larger freedom struggle to come.

 Agricultural Crisis and Tax Burden

-- In 1918, Kheda district, Gujarat, faced a severe crop failure due to erratic monsoons.
+- In 1918, the Kheda district in Gujarat faced severe crop failure due to erratic monsoons.

 - British rulers continued to demand full tax payment despite the agrarian crisis.

-- Farmers were pushed to the brink of despair, leading to widespread resentment.
+- Farmers were pushed to the brink of despair which led to widespread resentment.

 Also Read : Champaran Satyagraha